Gran Hotel (Palma): History

 The hotel was designed by Lluís Domènech i Montaner and completed in 1903.
+It was the first building on the island to have a telephone and electricity supply.
 Today the building has been converted into a cultural center, home to the Fundación la Caixa.
 It contains a permanent exhibition of paintings by Anglada Camarasa.
+The building is noted for its use of brick, together with wrought iron and glazed ceramics, with the use of floral motifs and ceramic tiles.
 The building is one of the most important examples of Modernisme on the island, with a facade lavishly decorated with sculptures and ceramics.